-There’s no denying Coke is among the best mixers for whiskey, the drink equivalent of comfort food, “perfect for Netflix and chill,” as one VinePair staffer put it.
+There’s no denying Coke is among the best mixers for whiskey, the drink equivalent of comfort food.
 Jack and Coke may get all the attention, for better and for worse, but Coca-Cola’s sweet earthiness pairs particularly well with any bourbon-style whiskey.
 Our advice: Stick to an inexpensive whiskey — here are our recommendations — and add a squeeze of lime to temper the sweetness.
 And while Coke isn’t the only cola you could use, it remains the top choice for a number of historical factors.
 Indeed, in some parts of the country, “coke” has become a generic catch-all term.

 Lemon, orange, grapefruit, lime — most citrus fruits and flavors get on nicely with whiskey.
 The backbone of a Whiskey Sour, lemon juice adds a sweet tang that can disarm a whiskey’s upfront booziness.
 In the summertime a whiskey and lemonade is an easy, refreshing long drink; come the colder months, no Hot Toddy would be complete without a wheel of lemon, whose essential citrus oils mingle perfectly with mulling spices to create something downright curative.
 With the help of honey and ginger, grapefruit and blended Scotch come together for a bittersweet Grapefruit Penicillin.
 Balance out lime’s sharpness with a gingery Kentucky Mule.
 And don’t forget the bright and aromatic addition of orange zest to a classic Old Fashioned.